What is Cardarine?

 Risks of Cardarine

 There are not any huge side effects worth mentioning when using cardarine.
 You can read alot online about GW501516 causing cancer, which is not quite true.
 Often these people back up the claim by reffering to a study done on rodents which developed cancer during clinical trials.

 What they are leaving out is that the rats were given much higher doses than the suggested dose of 20mg a day.
-To put it in perspective, the rats were given 10mg/kg during clinical trial.
+To put it in perspective, the rats were given 10mg/kg during a clinical trial.
 Which for a 75kg male would equal 750mg of Cardarine a day.
-This means that they recieved 37 and a half times the suggested dose of 20mg a day.
+This means that they received 37 and a half times the suggested dose of 20mg a day.

-There are alot of substances that can cause harm when you take 37 and a half times the recommended dose, however you should use GW501516 at your own risk.
+There are a lot of substances that can cause harm when you take 37 and a half times the recommended dose, however, you should use GW501516 at your own risk.